DNS Hardening on Manjaro: Ignore DHCP

 DNS

 We took a long way to get here!
-DNS stands for Domain Name Service and it is
+DNS stands for Domain Name System and it is

 effectively a protocol for us to go from a Name to an Address.